EliuX/MEGAcmd4J/README.md

 1. Use an existing session can be a saver way.
 You can use it from your app as long as it don't be closed.

-#Code conventions
+##Code conventions

+*Java*
 * Camelcase as usual for Java code
-* Line length is tried to be keep less than 80 characters.
+* Line length is tried (no code checkers) to be kept less than *80* characters.
 Specially for Java code.

+##More information
+* Once installed [MEGAcmd][megacmd] in your system execute `mega-help` to check all commands.
+You will be able to notice those who are used in this library and others which dont, for practical reasons but that will provide you additional capabilities.
+Try them out.

 [mega]: https://mega.co.nz
 [megacmd]: https://github.com/meganz/MEGAcmd